-Asparagus is a spring vegetable grown for its young shoots or spears which are eaten as a vegetable.
+Asparagus is a spring vegetable grown for its young spears which are eaten as a vegetable.
 It is best to eat asparagus as soon as possible after you buy it.
 At the time of harvest, asparagus contains a great deal of sugar which quickly converts to starch.
 The sweet, tender stalks become bland and starchy with age.

 Extra Virgin Olive oil:

 Extra virgin olive is the highest grade of olive oil available.
 As well as adding great flavour to this salad, it has been proven to be a healthy fat and contains several health-benefitting antioxidants.

 Sweet cherry tomatoes are a great addition to this salad.
 The sweetness of cherry tomatoes complements the earthy flavour of asparagus.

 I use Danish feta as it adds a lovely, creamy texture.